muak/AiForms.Dialogs/README.md

 ### Show Dialog

-Once a DialogView defined, Dialog methods can be used from wherever.
+Once a DialogView defined, IDialog methods can be used from wherever.
+To show a dialog, you get an IDialog instance from AiForms.Dialogs.Dialog.Instance and call its ShowAsync method.

 ```csharp
 using AiForms.Dialogs;